nishantThosar/core-python/README.md

 To make a new branch "git checkout -b branch_name" //This will also switch to a new branch To get the changes of file "git status"

-Commands to push the files on GITHub
+#Commands to push the files on GITHub

-1)
+1)git status (red file is not added in git it is still in staging area).

+2) git add filename
+3) git commit -m "message about file"
+4) git remote -v //for github repo url
+5) git push origin brabch_name